Tirumalakumar16/Tirumalakumar16/README.md

 - 👋 Hi, I’m @ Tirumala Kumar
 - 👀 I’m interested in Web Development.
 - 🌱 I’m currently learning as Full Stack Web Developer.
-- 💞️ I’m looking to collaborate on Everything we can capable of doning with Coding.
+- 💞️ I’m looking to collaborate on Everything we can capable of doing with Coding.
 - 📫 How to reach me  kumarktk4169@gmail.com.

 <!---